 IIT Mandi develops method to monitor ageing of bridges real-time using traffic data

-Researchers at the Indian Institute of Technology (IIT) Mandi on Thursday announced the development of an innovative method that uses traffic data to monitor the health of ageing bridges in real time.
+Researchers at the Indian Institute of Technology (IIT) Mandi announced the development of an innovative method that uses traffic data to monitor the health of ageing bridges in real time.

-Mandi: Researchers at the Indian Institute of Technology (IIT) Mandi on Thursday announced the development of an innovative method that uses traffic data to monitor the health of ageing bridges in real time.
+Mandi : Researchers at the Indian Institute of Technology (IIT) Mandi announced the development of an innovative method that uses traffic data to monitor the health of ageing bridges in real time.

 Bridges endure repeated cyclic loads, including traffic, wind, and environmental conditions.
 These stresses can over time weaken the integrity of the structures, leading to potential catastrophic failures.